-Middle Age jewellery
+Middle Age Men’s Jewelry

-Around this time the industrial revolution was taking place, making jewellery more affordable and accessible to all classes.
+Around this time the industrial revolution was taking place, making jewelry more affordable and accessible to all classes.
 While at first this was celebrated, with time more and more people came to dislike the homogenous styles and fashions, craving something unique.
 And so hand crafted pieces became popular again, at first with the upper classes and gradually filtering down as improved working conditions gave people more disposable income.
-From 1900 onwards, jewellery designers had cast off their usual habits of looking to times gone by for inspiration and instead focussed on creating modern, never before seen styles using geometric patterns or influences from the far east.
+From 1900 onwards, jewelry designers had cast off their usual habits of looking to times gone by for inspiration and instead focused on creating modern, never before seen styles using geometric patterns or influences from the far east.